ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 ```
 returns 'Hello, there'.

-### Methods accept a unique block, and can them multiple times.
+### Methods accept a unique block, and can it them multiple times.
 A method can accept only one block, but the block can be called several times.
 ```Ruby
 def show_if_bloc(n, &block)